Big-Life-Lab/PHES-ODM/metadata_en.md

 	-	`ph`: pH units
 	-	`uScm`: Micro-siemens per centimeter.
 	-	`detected`: Gene copies or variant detected in the sampleGene or variant copiesDetected = 1Gene or variant copiesNot detected = 0.
-	-	`porpVar`: Proportion of variant in sample
+	-	`propVar`: Proportion of variant in sample
 	-	`pp`: Percent positive, for Moore swab.
 	-	`pps`: Percent primary sludge, for total solids.
 	-	`c`: temperature in celsius